-UNFUNDED ACTUARIAL ACCRUED LIABILITY (UAAL) - As defined by the Government Finance Officers Association, the UAAL for pension benefits generally represents the difference between the present value of all benefits estimated to be payable to plan members as a result of their service through the valuation date and the actuarial value of plan assets available to pay those benefits.
+UNFUNDED ACTUARIAL ACCRUED LIABILITY (UAAL) - A liability generally representing the difference between the present value of all benefits estimated to be payable to plan members as a result of their service through the valuation date and the actuarial value of plan assets available to pay those benefits.
 This amount changes over time as a result of changes in accrued benefits, pay levels, rates of return on investments, changes in actuarial assumptions, and changes in the demographics of the employee base.